derlem/kanarya/README.md

 In Turkish, the conjunction de/da should always be written seperately and never attached to any word.
 It is usually written mistakenly attached to a word and confused with the location suffix de/da that is always attached to a word due to them being phonetically exactly same and to lack of grammatical rule to distinguish these two.
 In fact the only way to determine the correct writing of de/da is to sementically determining its role in the sentence.
 Some basic information on this subject can be further found [here](https://fluentinturkish.com/grammar/conjunctions).

 kanarya aims to solve this problem with pre-training of BERT model with the Turkish corpus.
 You can learn more about BERT with its [paper](https://arxiv.org/abs/1810.04805) and check its [github repo](https://github.com/google-research/bert)

+Please cite the following if you make use of this work:

+Ugurcan Arikan, Onur Gungor, and Suzan Uskudarli.
+"Detecting Clitics Related Orthographic Errors in Turkish".
+Recent Advances in Natural Language Processing 2019, Sept.
+2019, Varna Bulgaria